Uganda hunt for kidnapped US tourist enters third day

 The Britons and their driver were freed two days after the attack.
 The park reopened in February.

-The Ugandan park straddles the equator, covering 1,978 square kilometres (764 square miles) in the country's south west.
+The Ugandan park straddles the equator, covering 1,978 square kilometres (764 square miles) in the country's southwest region.

+Queen Elizabeth park is about 150 kilometres (90 miles) north of Bwindi Impenetrable National Park, famous for gorilla trekking.
+Uganda is home to more than half of the world's endangered mountain gorillas.

+In 1999, Rwandan rebels killed eight foreign tourists and four Ugandans there, inflicting an enormous blow to Uganda's tourist industry.
+The rebels were part of a militia group that was involved in the 1994 Rwandan genocide before fleeing to the jungles of DR Congo.

 Tourism is a key industry for Uganda, as a major earner of foreign currency.
 Hundreds of thousands of tourists visit each year.